avantrec/avantrec.github.io/sonoplus-faq/index.md

 ## What's included?

-The SonoPlus is a Raspberry Pi 3 computer housed in the official red and white Raspberry Pi case, as shown above.
+The SonoPlus is a Raspberry Pi 3 computer housed in the official red and white Raspberry Pi case.
 Included are a preinstalled 32GB memory card, an Ethernet cable (2m) and an official Raspberry Pi power supply.

 ![SonoPlus](/images/SonoPlus.png)

 ## How do I set up my SonoPlus?

-Simply connect the SonoPlus to your network using the supplied Ethernet cable.
+Simply connect the SonoPlus to your network using the Ethernet cable.
 Then, plug in the power supply and connect it to the Micro-USB power socket on the SonoPlus.
 That's it.

 SonoPlus is an 'appliance', and no end-user configuration or management is required.